streamlit/streamlit/docs/getting_started.md

 ### Replace text with text

-Whenever you use a Streamlit method to place text, charts, or data into your Streamlit report, a reference to that element is returned.
+Whenever you use a Streamlit method to place text, charts, or data into your Streamlit app, a reference to that element is returned.
 You can call methods on that reference to update the element with more data, or completely replace it with something else.